ReesMorrison/BlogThemes/content/blog/2021-01-24-alcohol-flood-frost/AlcoholFloodindex.md

 That many friends had opened long ago.

 “Mr. Flood’s Party,” one poem in Edgar Lee Masters’ "Spoon River Anthology" (1915), touches your heart with a brief, sad scene cheered a little by the liquor in a jug.
 An elderly man trudges back from a town to his lonely sleeping place, carrying a jug of low-grade alcohol.
 He stops in the brightness of the moon, imagines a drinking companion who is himself, and in a mock party draws on the jug a few times before plodding on.
 The quaffs lighten the gloom for the solitary man, if only for a few minutes, even drawing from him a burst of song, but then the darkness, the seclusion, the losses of former friends, and the emptiness of his remaining life consumes the brief happiness created by the drinks.

 ![JugPicture](/media/AlcoholFloodJug.png)

 Each of the seven stanzas refers to alcohol, implicitly in the first and third, but explicitly in the other five stanzas.
-The yellow outlines those references.
 The poet shares with us several views of alcohol.

 **Social Disapproval**.
 At the start (stanza 1, line 5), Eben Flood paused *warily*, self-conscious and a touch nervous about what he is about to do.
 He is sensitive to the possibility that a town resident might spot him indulging and disapprove of him.
 His small-town, late 19th century America included many advocates of temperance: they frowned at drinking alcoholic beverages, and one would suppose they frowned even more so at indulging in the Devil’s brew while alone.
 Flood didn’t want the approbation of his community, but he had trudged into town for the purchase and wanted a drink, so he made sure no one else was around.
 This caution hurts, given the emphasis in the poem on Flood’s loneliness:  he made sure he was alone before he sought out the balm of the bottle.